luangrezende/flappy-bird-python/README.md

 **Curious about the code?** → Check out the clean, comment-free Python below ⬇️

-## What Makes This Different
+## ✨ What Makes This Different

 This isn't just another Flappy Bird clone.
 I wanted to create something that could adapt to different skill levels and preferences:

-- **Visual Difficulty Selection** - No more console menus!
+- **🎮 Visual Difficulty Selection** - No more console menus!
 Pick your challenge with a clean in-game interface
-- **Three Balanced Presets** - Easy, Normal, and Hard modes that actually feel different
+- **⚖️ Three Balanced Presets** - Easy, Normal, and Hard modes that actually feel different
-- **JSON Configuration** - Tweak physics and gameplay without touching code
+- **⚙️ JSON Configuration** - Tweak physics and gameplay without touching code
-- **Minimal Dependencies** - Just Python and Pygame, nothing fancy
+- **📦 Minimal Dependencies** - Just Python and Pygame, nothing fancy
-- **Clean Codebase** - Simple enough to understand and modify
+- **🧹 Clean Codebase** - Simple enough to understand and modify

-## Getting Started
+## 🏁 Getting Started

-### Download & Play (Easiest Way)
+### 💾 Download & Play (Easiest Way)

 **Want to play right now without installing anything?**